Apocalypse of Pseudo-Athanasius: Narrative overview

 The sermon is addressed to the monks and clergy of Egypt concerning the Copt's current condition under Muslim rule.
 The author elaborates that punishments are being sent on the world from God because of the sins committed by the monks and priests; they mislead the people with evil words and deeds.
 Except for the miaphysite Coptic Church, the correct faith was denied by all the other churches after the conclusion of the Council of Chalcedon.
 Only the Coptic Church would prevail.

 MS New York, Morgan Library & Museum – M 602

-Written in Coptic and dated to the ninth century, MS New York, Morgan Library & Museum – M 602 is the oldest and most completed manuscript.
+Written in Coptic and dated to the ninth century, MS New York, Morgan Library & Museum – M 602 is the oldest and most complete manuscript.
 The Apocalypse consists of fifty-one pages of fols 51v-76v; Muslims and their rule over Egypt are only present in 68v-73v.
 Additionally, there are two passages but were inserted later pertaining to Michael.
 Despite the damage of the codex which has created many intervals, the manuscript serves as the basis for all editions.